pyomeca/bioptim/README.md

 Like this, the sideways force ranges from -100 Newton to 100 Newton, but the rotation force ranges from 0 N/m to 0 N/m.
 Again, `u_bounds` is defined for the first, the intermediate, and the final nodes, but this time, we do not want to specify anything particular for the first and final nodes, so we can leave them as is.

-If you wondering where are defined *q*, *qdot* and *tau*, it is in the configuration of `DynamicsFcn.TORQUE_DRIVEN`.
-If you define a custom dynamics, then the variable's name should match those you define yourself.
+If you are wondering where are defined *q*, *qdot* and *tau*, it is in the configuration of the `TorqueBiorbdModel`, more specifically in the `TorqueDynamics`.
+If you define a custom model with a custom dynamics, then the variable's name should match those you define yourself.

 Who says optimization says cost function.
 Even though, it is possible to define an OCP without objective, it is not so much recommended, and let us face it... much less fun!